waugustus/CarpetFuzz/README.md

 The [CarpetFuzz-experiments](https://github.com/waugustus/CarpetFuzz-experiments) repository contains the data sets, scripts, and documentation required to reproduce our results in the paper.

+## Prerequisites ##

+We believe that mainstream computers on the market are sufficient to run CarpetFuzz, such as computers with a 1-core CPU, 8GB RAM, and a 128GB hard drive.

 ## Structure ##

 |Directory|Description|